PriscillaRenault/DiceGame/README.md

 1 dice
 If result <> 1 add result to round until player chose hold or result = 1 If result = 1 => round = 0 and switch player
-button Hold save on global and switch player
-Button New Game erase all result
+button Hold save on global and switch player or end game Button New Game erase all result